AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Triple_Exponential_Moving_Average_(TRIX).md

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:
+There are seven parameters a TRIX Channel indicator has, one of them is necessary – the mapping.

+The next two parameters, `period` and `"signalPeriod"`, set the TRIX and signal periods.
+The `maType` and `signal maType` parameters set the soothing types of the indicator and the signal.
+Finally, the last two allow you to set the seires type of both the indicator and the signal.

+The following code sample demonstrates a TRIX indicator with parameters set as default:

 ```
-var sma10 = plot.sma(mapping, 10, "column");
+var trix = plot.trix(mapping, 15, 9, "ema", "ema", "line", "line");
 ```

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where SMA with different parameters and settings is added to different plots:
+Here is a sample where TRIX indicators with different parameters and settings are added to different plots:

 ```
 // create and adjust a TRIX indicator